litestar-org/litestar/docs/usage/1-routing/0-routing.md

 # Routing

-Although Starlite builds on the Starlette ASGI toolkit as a basis, it does not use the Starlette routing system, which uses regex matching, and instead it implements its own solution that is based on the concept of a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) or `trie`.
+Starlite implements its routing solution that is based on the concept of a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) or `trie`.

 ## Why Radix Based Routing?